 Support Parents with Disabilities

 It is vital to support parents with developmental disabilities in particular!
-All parents with disabilities deserve an immense amount of respect, love, friendship and support from others in the community.
+All parents with disabilities deserve an immense amount of respect, love, friendship, and support from others in the community.
 There is no reason parents with developmental disabilities should experience neglect or abuse at the hands or mouths of others in the communities they are a part of.

 Every single person, to include parents and other people with disabilities, have a combination of characteristics that can be perceived as strengths and weaknesses.
 Everyone is an individual and the majority of us do not describe ourselves in terms of, 'special,' characteristics because there is no one, single characteristic that completely describes any one person.
-No one goes around saying for example, 'I am Tom, the Tennis Shoes Person of Average Intelligence.'
+No one goes around saying, for example, 'I am Tom, the Tennis Shoes Person of Average Intelligence.'
 Even if I did make such a statement about myself, what would it really tell you about me?
 Would you know what I enjoy doing, or what I am good at?
-Would you know what makes me happy or sad, or how I get along with others
+Would you know what makes me happy or sad, or how I get along with others?/p>

 It is important to extend courtesy and respect to parents with disabilities and people with disabilities.
-Many parents with disabilities have been introduced to others as, 'a developmentally-delayed woman,' or a, 'disabled man.'
+Many parents with disabilities have been introduced to others as, 'a developmentally delayed woman,' or a 'disabled man.'
 People who introduce parents with disabilities, as well as other people with disabilities, in such a manner are demonstrating an incredible lack of respect for them.

-Where parents with disabilities are concerned it is incredibly important to emphasize the person and not their disability.
-'This is Tom, the guy who writes for Disabled-World.com.'
+Where parents with disabilities are concerned, it is incredibly critical to emphasize the person and not their disability.
+'This is Tom, the person who writes for Disabled-World.com.'
 Do not say things like, 'Oh, here comes that epileptic guy.'
 When you see a mother with disabilities say for example, 'Oh, here comes Susan!
 She is the mother of Steven, that wonderful boy who makes those pretty drawings!'
 It doesn't take much to show respect for others in society, and demonstrating respect for parents with disabilities and others who experience forms of disabilities is just as easy.
 Friendships are made in such ways, and who doesn't want a friend in life